Achieving Independence with Adaptive Equipment

 Outside of the speech benefit, Lightwriters are waterproof and spill resistant, making them more durable than a computer.
 They are also portable and easy to use anywhere.

-Lightwriters help kids with CP have more independence.
+Lightwriters help kids with cerebral palsy have more independence.
 They can also help to build self-esteem and strengthen cognitive capabilities.

 The Makaton Language Program